Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 | Installation | TV mount + soundbar mount + speaker placement |

 This is our most popular Atmos setup for NYC rentals.
-No speaker wire runs through the apartment.
-No ceiling modification.
-Take everything with you when you move.
+No speaker wire through the apartment.
+No ceiling work.
+Take everything when you move.

 Yes.
 The approach depends on your situation.

-Ceiling speakers are off the table.
-Best approach: Atmos soundbar or upfiring speakers.
+Renters: in-ceiling speakers are off the table.
+Best approach: an Atmos soundbar or upfiring speakers.
 The Sonos Arc system is the most common Atmos setup we install in NYC rentals.

-If you own your unit, ceiling speakers are possible.
-Concrete ceilings (common in post-war buildings) make installation more difficult — surface-mount speakers or wall-mounted Atmos speakers angled downward are the alternative.
+Homeowners: ceiling speakers are possible if you own your unit.
+Concrete ceilings in post-war buildings make this harder — surface-mount speakers or wall-mounted Atmos speakers angled downward are the alternative.
 If your building requires a COI, we provide one.

-Bass travels through floors and walls.
-Here's how to keep the peace:
+The neighbor issue: bass travels through floors and walls.
+Here's how to manage it:

 | Source | Format | Notes |